zenarcha/extraction-OS-capability/README.md

 ## 3. Choose the Right Approach

+Determine the most appropriate implementation approach based on the requirements and the documented engineering rules.

-Determine whether the task should use:
+Consider whether the task should use:

 - Structured Outputs
 - Function Calling
 - Standard text generation

-Use the documents in `rules/` to make this decision.
+If multiple approaches are appropriate, explain the trade-offs before choosing one.

 ---